kevin218/Eureka/docs/source/ecf.rst

 ''''''''
 Boolean to determine whether Stage 5 is run on all the apertures considered in Stage 4.
 If False, will just use the most recent output in the input directory.

-rescale_err
-'''''''''''
-Boolean to determine whether the uncertainties will be rescaled to have a reduced chi-squared of 1

 fit_par
 '''''''
 Path to Stage 5 priors and fit parameter file.